July 23, 2021

 You’ll want to go over the vehicle history carefully to make sure that any necessary repairs have been made.
 When you should test drive is next on the list of what to look for when test driving a used car.

 If you are considering buying a used car from a dealership then the choice is obvious, at the dealership.
-But what about if you are buying the used car private-party?
+But what about if you are buying a used car private-party?
 The best course of action for private-party buys is to meet them at a neutral, high-traffic location like a mall or some kind of public meeting area, preferably with surveillance cameras.
+At some dealerships, if you don’t like having the salesman there with you on the test drive you can try and get a solo test drive.

 You’ll want to test drive at a place that has easy access to a city drive feel but is close to a highway to test the engine and speed.
 Also, rough roads would be great to test on to listen for any prominent squeaks, rattles, or suspension issues.
 It could be a little hard to find a location that has all three types of conditions right by each other.